Business Startup Resources: Everything You Need to Know

 - The founder's personal assets including savings, credit cards, private property, and remortgaging property.

 Many founders are forced to take this route because they do not have an established credit profile to secure business loans.

 Finally, you need a support system for your new business.
 Generally, your first support base comes from home.
 Most successful small business owners are married.
 Even though the life of an entrepreneur can be eerily lonely, it is almost impossible to run a successful small business without external support.
 Spouses make the best of supporters by helping to analyze your ideas, encouraging, giving insights you did not even think about, and the willpower to go on.

 Spouses are also known to help their partner's business financially, in a professional capacity, and with their networking and marketing skills, in addition to providing love and moral support.

 If you need more information about business startup resources, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.